 - you have been found to have high blood pressure at a young age, when screening for specific “secondary” causes and advice on specific treatments is recommended

 Orthostatic (postural) hypotension can be a significant problem for some people, particularly with increasing age and with neurological conditions such as Parkinson’s disease.

 This condition leads to a sudden drop in blood pressure with symptoms such as lightheadedness when arising from a chair or bed.
 Post-prandial hypotension (low blood pressure occurring after meals) is often an additional issue for patients with this condition.

 Orthostatic hypotension can be a very challenging issue to manage and treatment needs to be individualised to your specific situation.
-A thorough assessment including lying and sitting/standing blood pressures (and in some instances, an overnight blood pressure monitor) is important to develop a plan for treatment.
+A thorough assessment including lying and sitting/standing blood pressures (and in some instances, a 24 hour blood pressure monitor) is important to develop a plan for treatment.
 Targets for your blood pressure control may need to be reviewed, and the type/ timing of your blood pressure medications may also need to be adjusted to improve your symptoms.